try-firefly/firefly-collector/README.md

 $ docker build -t firefly-collector .
 ```

-You can then alter firefly's `data-pipeline` [docker-compose](https://github.com/try-firefly/firefly-pipeline/blob/main/docker-compose.yaml) file to accomodate your new collector.
+You can then alter Firefly's `data-pipeline` [docker-compose](https://github.com/try-firefly/firefly-pipeline/blob/main/docker-compose.yaml) file to accomodate your new collector.